p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

 Today we're launching **[`keycloak-skills`](https://github.com/p2-inc/keycloak-skills)** — an open-source Agent Skills plugin that teaches Claude how to configure Keycloak *correctly* — and the **Phase Two Keycloak MCP server**, 158 admin tools that let it do the work against a live cluster instead of just telling you what to type.

 Two commands to install.
 Apache-2.0.
-Works against any Keycloak.
+Works against any Keycloak — and gets sharper the closer you get to ours.

 <!-- truncate -->